Thought-provoking talks and informative workshops for web creators return to Hong Kong for the second year running!

 Val Head, Choose Your Animation Adventure

 Val’s energetic exploration of the range of choices available to today’s web animators was a great start to morning #2.
-CSS, JS, SVG: pick your flavor!
+CSS, JS, SVG: pick your flavour!

 Asim Hussain, How to Hack a Web App?